I know you’ve wondered this.

-The same has been true for my more recent side hustle as a cannabis supplier/product creator.
+The same has been true for my side hustle as a cannabis coach and product creator.
 Because medical marijuana is novel to Americans and perception of cannaphobia, it makes sense that people are completely curious and confused about all this buzz.

 Even though MN is a non-legal Marijuana state (recreational), there is a large population seeking medical help from cannabis medical providers, and equally CBD users seek CBD for everyday therapeutic support.

 So back to the question - and my answer.